Arxa/pong_game/README.md

 # VirtualTennis
 Hello there!

-This is a virtual tennis game application, developed in C++/CLI
+This is a Virtual Tennis Game application, developed in C++/CLI

 *This application is only for Windows